 Are you a change champion?

-We all know that change brings stress and uncertainty with it and we also know that there are those within the workplace who will find it overwhelming and those who will embrace it and be excited by it.
-It can be really difficult as a leader to know how to help those who struggle with the challenge of change and even more difficult at times to change attitudes; people make judgements about the value of change and decide whether they see it as a positive or negative thing.
+We all know that change brings stress and uncertainty with it.
+We also know that there are those within the workplace who will find it overwhelming.
+There will also be those who will embrace it and be excited by it.
+It can be really difficult as a leader to know how to help those who struggle with the challenge of change.
+It’s even more difficult at times to change attitudes.
+People make judgements about the value of change and decide whether they see it as a positive or negative thing.

 A positive perception of change